Roku Remote Stopped Controlling TV Power and Volume

 Final Thoughts: Roku Remote Won't Turn on TV

-When your Roku remote loses power or volume control, it’s usually due to a minor reset or a TV update.
-Running the Roku remote setup wizard to re-pair your remote almost always resolves the issue.
+When your Roku remote loses power or volume control, it's usually due to a minor reset, a TV update, or a CEC/IR quirk specific to your TV brand.
+Running the Roku remote setup wizard to re-pair TV control resolves most cases; if it doesn't, the power-source and CEC-setting checks above catch nearly everything else.
 If this guide helped, share it with someone else who might be staring at a blank screen!